🌡️ Loading weather...

 Brookline Commercial Property Snow Removal Fines and Enhanced Penalties

-Brookline enforces commercial snow removal requirements through systematic citation procedures that impose substantially higher penalties than those for residential properties.
-These increased fines reflect the greater public safety impact when businesses fail to maintain clear, ice-free walkways for customers and employees.
-The fine structure for commercial properties includes:
+Brookline enforces commercial snow removal regulations through systematic citation procedures, imposing substantially higher penalties on commercial properties compared to residential ones.
+These increased fines reflect the significant public safety risks when businesses fail to maintain accessible, ice-free walkways for customers, employees, and emergency personnel.

-• All commercial properties: $150 per violation for sidewalk clearing failures.
+• All commercial properties: $200 per violation for failure to clear sidewalks and required access areas.

-• Each day of non-compliance: Separate violations incur additional fines.
+• Each day of non-compliance: Constitutes a separate violation, accruing additional fines.

-• Depositing snow on streets: Additional penalties based on the volume of snow.
+• Depositing snow on streets: Additional $150 penalty per incident, depending on volume and impact.

-• Failing to clear sidewalks within 24 hours after snowfall cessation.
+• Failing to clear sidewalks within 3 hours after snow stops falling (between sunrise and midnight, per Brookline ordinance).

 • Ice-covered accessible parking spaces and access aisles.